brenomfviana/understand-me/README.md

 #### Client

+Open the project folder:

+	cd CanaChat

 To compile the chat client enter the following command:

-	cd CanaChat
 	javac src/canachat/*.java

 To generate the jar executable run the following command: